The Bankrate promise

 Source: Federal Reserve

-Most banks close on bank holidays
+Most banks close on federal holidays

 Rose Oswald Poels started working at the Wisconsin Bankers Association more than 20 years ago.
 Back then, Oswald Poels, who is now the president and CEO of the group, says a lot of banks were open on holidays like the birthday of Martin Luther King Jr., Columbus Day and Veterans Day.